-- Black cherry aphid (Myzus Cerasi) are shinny black in colour.
+- Black cherry aphid (Myzus Cerasi) are shiny black in colour.
 They feed on members of the mustard family during the summer and then moves to cherry trees in the fall to feed, reproduce sexually and lay their eggs.

 - Giant Bark Aphid (Longistigma caryae) are gray in colour.
 They feed on oak, willow, hickory, pecan, hickory, maple, linden, elm, birch, walnut, golden rain tree and sycamores.

-- Green peach aphid (Myzus persicae (Sulzer)) vary in color from yellowish green to rose pink.
+- Green peach aphid (Myzus persicae (Sulzer)) varies in color from yellowish green to rose pink.
 They feed on hundreds of different plants including aster, dahlia, verbena, petunias, iris, potato, pepper, spinach, asparagus, lettuce, celery and cabbage.